The GRAMMY award-winning artist just set a new standard for livestream performances.

 Edit (6/6/2020): We’ve updated the piece to better clarify how the live performance was conducted.
 Legend himself did not perform in VR.
 His movements were captured and transmitted to a digital avatar in real-time before being broadcasted to a remote audience tuning in via multiple livestreams.

-Fresh off their huge $30 Million funding announcement, virtual music platform Wave hosted an amazing live VR concert last week featuring GRAMMY award-winning singer-songwriter John Legend in an effort to help awareness and support for Legend’s FREE AMERICA campaign, with the goal of transforming the U.S. criminal justice system and ending mass incarceration for African Americans.
+Fresh off their huge $30 Million funding announcement, virtual music platform Wave hosted an amazing live concert last week featuring GRAMMY award-winning singer-songwriter John Legend in an effort to help awareness and support for Legend’s FREE AMERICA campaign, with the goal of transforming the U.S. criminal justice system and ending mass incarceration for African Americans.

 During the 17 minute live virtual musical extravaganza, Legend performed a number of his biggest hits such as “Ooh Laa” and “Love Me Now.”
 He also performed songs from his latest album, Bigger Love.

-Between songs Legend would chat with an audience made up of VR users tuning in via Wave as well as people watching from a livestream on Twitter and YouTube.
+Between songs Legend would chat with an audience made up of users tuning in via Wave as well as people watching from a livestream on Twitter and YouTube.
 Those in the audience could donate to the cause from their respective platforms, at which point their names would appear around Legend in the form of flowers, comets, and various other environmental elements.

 Legend’s avatar moved gracefully has he moved about the virtual stage, his digital movements matching that of his real body with incredible detail.
 Even his passionate facial expressions were matched in real-time, adding an additional layer of intimacy and emotion to the performance.